sumibi-yakitori/ldtk2-rs/README.md

 ## Why did I create this nonsense?

-- [LDtk-rs](https://github.com/katharostech/LDtk-rs) uses code generation, it does not get autocomplete support from rust-analyzer.
-Also, there are [special license](https://github.com/katharostech/katharos-license) restrictions on using that crate.
+- [LDtk-rs](https://github.com/katharostech/LDtk-rs) <strike>uses code generation, it does not get autocomplete support from rust-analyzer.</strike> Also, there are [special license](https://github.com/katharostech/katharos-license) restrictions on using that crate.
 - [ldtk_rust](https://github.com/estivate/ldtk_rust) uses `.except()` inside the crate, you can't handle errors.